mozilla/ichnaea/docs/dataflows.rst

    These tasks take in the new batch of observations and match them against known data.
-As a result, network positions can be modified, new networks can be added, and old networks be marked as blocklisted noting that they've recently moved from their old position.
+As a result, network positions can be modified, new networks can be added, and old networks be marked as blocked noting that they've recently moved from their old position.
+See :ref:`observations` for details.

 API keys